Grolla05/Grolla05/README.md

-<h2 align="left">Hi 👋!
+<h1 align="left">Hi 👋!
 My name is Felipe, and I'm an undergraduate student in control and automation engineering from Brazil.</h2>

 ###

-<p align="left">📊 My GitHub Stats:</p>
+<h2 align="left">📊 My GitHub Stats:</h2>

 ###